 - If you are advertising for 12 Archaeological Field Technicians in Illinois, and 3 Archaeological Field Technicians and a crew chief for a separate project in Iowa, that would be $300.

-- "Cattle Calls" (i.e. an add that reads like "We need a bunch of field people for a lot of projects in several states this summer") will be billed on a case by case basis
+- "Cattle Call", "On-Call" and "Temporary" ads (i.e. an add that reads like "We need a bunch of field people for a lot of projects in several states this summer") will be billed on a case by case basis

-- Note: It is much better for you and the members to have a clear subject to your message detailing what positions you have available.
-You won't be charged anything extra for splitting your advertisement into multiple postings and it makes it easier for your intended audience to see what you want AND to share your add with their personal network.
+- Note: It is much better for you and the members if you have a clear subject for your job posting detailing what positions you have available.
+You won't be charged anything extra for splitting your advertisement into multiple postings (remember invoicing is by job class) and it makes it easier for your intended audience to see what you want AND to share your add with their personal network.

 You can post as many positions as you want in an advertisement, though I recommend breaking your advertisements into multiple e-mails if you are advertising for different classes of jobs, this does not cost you any more and makes it easier for people to see exactly which positions you have.
 There cost is the same as if you bundle them all in one e-mail and I feel it makes it easier for people to sort through the messages.